ge-high-assurance/RACK/ScrapingToolKit/README.md

 # Overview
 The Scraping Tool Kit (STK) is a series of python packages that provide utilities to make it easier to extract assurance evidence from existing files.
-STK set up to allow a adaptable interface for quickly generating Common Data Representation (CDR) files for ingestion into RACK.
+STK is set up to allow an adaptable interface for quickly generating Common Data Representation (CDR) files for ingestion into RACK.
 The STK allows users to simply "add" evidence as it is found while processing documents, and all the tooling to curate and orgainize the information into CDR files for ingestion into RACK.

 # Installation

 STK is installed by downloading the files to your local machine.
 This can either be from a git clone of the whole RACK repo, or it can be just the ScrapingToolKit folder.
 Once the source files are downloaded installation is as simple entering `pip install .` from a command window in your `ScrapingToolKit` folder.

+Dependencies:
+`pip install lxml`

 Note: Sometimes for linux machines that have multiple versions of Python installed the command will be `pip3 install .`

-TODO: May need to add more instructions to make sure any missing dependencies are installed as well, possible set up as a virtualenv
+TODO: May need to add more instructions to make sure any missing dependencies are installed as well; possibly set up as a virtualenv

 # Usage

-After installing, the STK there are two modules that need to be imported into your python script in order use.
+After installing, the STK there are two modules that need to be imported into your python script in order to use.

 ## Evidence Module
 `Evidence` - Provides two critical function:

 ### createEvidenceFile
-`Evidence.createEvidenceFile()` - Initializes an new RACK-DATA.xml for the collecting of data when the `Add` functions are called
+`Evidence.createEvidenceFile()` - Initializes a new RACK-DATA.xml for the collecting of data when the `Add` functions are called.

 ### createCDR
 `Evidence.createCDR()` - Curates the data collected in RACK-DATA.xml and generates CDR CSV files as well as the RACK CLI import.yaml for ingesting the data.

 ## Evidence.Add Module
-`Evidence.Add` - This module is provided all the `Add` functions for adding data the the RACK-DATA.xml.
-For each class from the ontology there is a function that allows you to add a evidence record to the RACK-DATA.xml.
+`Evidence.Add` - This module is provides all the `Add` functions for adding data in the RACK-DATA.xml.
+For each class from the ontology there is a function that allows you to add an evidence record to the RACK-DATA.xml.

 ### <CLASS>
   `Evidence.Add.<CLASS>` - Each function has a series of option arguments that correspond to the properties of the class.
 Every property is optional and are defaulted to `None`, for example: